 You see the human brain contains a neural structure called the ‘reward system.’
 It is a primal structure which exists to reward us with a bunch of feel good chemicals when we do something to improve our chance of survival – like eating (because eating is essential to our survival).
 One of these feel good chemicals is dopamine and when it is released, a child’s brain will register pleasure – in the short term it makes them feel good!

-I love my hairdressers approach to talking to her young kids about good and not so good food choices – she simply explains that some food is ‘tricky’ – that is, it tastes good and tricks you into feeling like eating more (your brain convinces you it’s ‘not so bad’).
+Always discuss processed foods in an non-alarmist way.
+I love my hairdressers approach to talking to her very young kids about good and not so good food choices – she simply explains that some food is ‘tricky’ – that is, it tastes good and tricks you into feeling like eating more (your brain convinces you it’s ‘not so bad’).
 I thought this was just a brilliant analogy and one great way to explain and educate kids about widely available, well marketed processed foods.

 Live and learn!